-The Black Oystercatcher wine farm joined forces with the other wine growers living in the Elim wine ward, to create the Elim Wine Growers.
+The Elim Wine Ward: The Black Oystercatcher wine farm joined forces with the other wine growers living in the Elim wine ward, to create the Elim Wine Growers.

 Their slogan is ‘Real wine, Real people’ encapsulating the high quality wines, and the homeliness and countryside hospitality that the Elim wine ward offers.
 The Elim wine ward, and the greater Agulhas Plain region, is increasingly luring tourists to its many attractions.
 Aside from the wine farms, the Agulhas Plain is home to many nature-based tourism activities, not least those offered by the Nuwejaars Wetland Special Management Area.